weaveworks-liquidmetal/site/docs/community/team.md

 :wave: Hi!
 We are the Liquid Metal project owners.

-Unless the issue is personal or regarding a Code of Conduct issue **please do not reach out to individual team members** but engage the project community as a whole by using [Slack](/docs/community/contact/#slack) or tagging us on Github issues.
+Unless the issue is personal, is regarding a Code of Conduct issue or is about getting something published on the project blog **please do not reach out to individual team members** but engage the project community as a whole by using [Slack](/docs/community/contact/#slack) or tagging us on Github issues.